WHMIS - Glossary - A-G

 Chemical name – a scientific designation of a material or substance:

 Chemical stability – the ability of a product to remain unchanged under normal ambient and anticipated storage and handling conditions of temperature and pressure.
 An unstable product may decompose, burn or explode under normal environmental conditions.
-Any indication that the product is unstable gives warning that special handling and storage precautions may be necessary.
+Any indication that the product is unstable gives a warning that special handling and storage precautions may be necessary.

 Chronic– long-term or prolonged.
 “Chronic” can describe either the length (duration) of an exposure or a health effect.
 A chronic exposure is a long-term exposure (lasting for months or years).
 A chronic health effect is an adverse health effect resulting from long-term exposure or a persistent adverse health effect resulting from a short-term exposure.